laurentDellaNegra/terre-rouge-web/README.md

 ![lighthouse](doc/lighthouse.png)
 The primary objectives of this website are to ensure it is both user-friendly and fast 🚀.

-In order to achieve these goals, the latest tech stack has been used.
+In order to achieve these goals, the following tools are used:

 🎉 Partytown is a library that uses web workers to load third-party libraries, which can otherwise negatively impact lighthouse scores.

 🔍 Algolia is used for fast search results, while Next.js is used for static page rendering.

-⚠️ However, an issue with Next.js is that it can sometimes ship excessive JavaScript, resulting in a lower performance score (76).
+⚠️ However, Next.js ships excessive JavaScript, resulting in a lower performance score (76).

 > I'm currently working on a migration to [Astro](https://astro.build/) to solve this issue.